-Season Martin is the water projects and sustainable finance director for The Nature Conservancy’s Colorado River Program.
-She’s working on market-based approaches to restoring healthy river flows in the Colorado River basin, where water supplies are shrinking due to drought and warming while demand continues to rise.
+At the time of this interview, Season Martin was the water projects and sustainable finance director for The Nature Conservancy’s Colorado River Program.
+At TNC, Season was working on market-based approaches to restoring healthy river flows in the Colorado River basin, where water supplies are shrinking due to drought and warming while demand continues to rise.
 Here, she explains how water markets and impact investment can help save the river.
+Season is currently serving as the Co-Founder and Partner at Martin & McCoy.

 Did you grow up around water?
 Where?
 What are your fondest early memories of rivers, lakes, or streams?